putuoka/c4it-blog/content/posts/csharp-tips/07-yield-return/article.md

 To read more, head to [the official docs](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/yield "Yield documentation on Microsoft docs").

+Another good resource is ["C# – Use yield return to minimize memory usage"](https://makolyte.com/csharp-use-yield-return-to-minimize-memory-usage/ "Another article about yield return by Makolyte") by [Makolyte](https://twitter.com/makolyte).
+You should definitely check it out!

 And, if you want, check out the conversation I had about this keyword [on Twitter](https://twitter.com/BelloneDavide/status/1455973842762010630 "Twitter conversation about yield return").

 Happy coding!